-The Ultimate HIPAA Guide
+The Ultimate HIPAA Compliance Guide and Checklist

 Our guide will walk you through the key points of HIPAA and critical additions since its introduction, discuss what it means to comply with HIPAA (and outline the risks of non-compliance), and help you take important next steps on your HIPAA compliance journey.

 HIPAA basics and terminology you need to know

 Let’s start with a HIPAA overview.
 What is HIPAA and what is its purpose?
 HIPAA, the Healthcare Insurance Portability and Accountability Act, was signed into law on August 21, 1996.
 HIPAA’s overarching goal is to keep patients’ protected health information (PHI) safe and secure, whether it exists in a physical or electronic form.
 HIPAA was created to improve the portability and accountability of health insurance coverage for employees moving between jobs.
 HIPAA was also created to deal with waste, fraud, and abuse in health insurance and delivery of healthcare, as well as to promote the use of medical savings accounts, provide coverage for employees with pre-existing medical conditions, and simplify the administration of health insurance.

 To achieve this administrative simplification in particular, the healthcare industry was encouraged to computerize patients’ medical records — an effort that has both improved patient healthcare and communication, and introduced increased risk to patient data privacy through the possibility of identity theft and patient privacy violations.

 HIPAA compliance checklist

 Attaining HIPAA compliance can be a complex and time-consuming process, and the work to maintain your compliance never ends.
 However, a clear to-do list will help you simplify this and plan the project accordingly.
 Download our HIPAA compliance checklist to keep you on track toward compliance.
 To begin assessing and planning your compliance process, though, start with these steps: